If I Forget Thee, Jerusalem

-Plot
+Synopsis

-The book consist of two different stories, told in non-linear fashion in alternating chapters, which contain both parallels and contrasts.
+The book consists of two different stories, told in non-linear fashion in alternating chapters, which contain both parallels and contrasts.

 Wild Palms starts in New Orleans in 1937 with Harry, an impoverished and virginal intern finishing his training in a hospital.
-At a party he meets Charlotte, who abandons husband and two children to run away with him.
+At a party he meets Charlotte, who abandons her husband and two children to run away with him.

 With little money and few employment prospects, they drift through Chicago to a cabin in Wisconsin and then a mine in Utah.
 There Charlotte falls pregnant and they decide to go to the Mississippi coast.
 When she dies after he tries an abortion, he is sentenced to 50 years' hard labor.
 Charlotte's husband visits and slips him a cyanide pill.
+Harry ultimately refuses to take it.
+He tells himself, “Between grief and nothing I will take grief.”

 Old Man starts on a prison farm in Mississippi in 1927, where a convict has served time since his early teens.
 When the river overflows its levees, he is ordered to take a skiff and rescue people from rooftops.
-He saves a woman late in advanced pregnancy.
+He saves a woman in advanced pregnancy.
 The force of the current drives them downstream.
-He manages to land on a hillock, where the woman gives birth to the child.
-Later, an official motor boat appears, taking skiff, convict, woman and baby to New Orleans.
-They sneak away, and the convict paddles the skiff against the current until he is able to leave woman and baby near a place she knows.
+He manages to land on a hillock, where the woman gives birth to her child.
+Later, an official motor boat appears, taking the skiff, convict, woman and baby to New Orleans.
+They sneak away, and the convict paddles the skiff against the current until he is able to leave the woman and baby near a place she knows.
 He carries on up to the prison, where 10 years are added to his sentence for escaping.